holgerm/tracker/README.md

 3. an app that helps me earn my living.

 I develop this app completely as open software, although I hope, that I will offer it for purchase someday, if it is good enough.

+# Usage

+## Version 0.1

+For the first version Tracker app simply offers to add tasks, and activate / deactivate them.
+Each task can represent a project.
+When you work on a project, activate the according task by touch.
+When you finish working touch it again to deactivate it.
+You can activate multiple tasks at the same time.
+Each task shows how much time you spent on it so far.